Ouranosinc/ESPO-G/README.md

 * EC-Earth3-CC and NESM3 were excluded as they do not have SSP3-7.0 available.
 * New calculation of the TCR lead to CNRM-CM6-1/INM-CM5-0  being included/excluded in the TCR likely range. (https://github.com/Ouranosinc/ESPO-G/issues/7)

+branch: snakemake

+history:
+  2026-01: ran ESPO-R-DQM and ESPO-R-Scaling with env espojan2026
+  2026-02: ran tests with env espojan2026.
+[ESPO-R-EV (bug, give up, Eric is working on it), ESPO-R-DQM-100 ()]

 ### Project lait-e

  Changes from v1.0: